josh26turner/Waypoint-Compass/README.md

 # Waypoint Compass

 This is a navigation app that allows a user to enter a coordinates of any location and it will point you in the direction of that location, tell you the distance, bearing and, if you're connected to the internet, the altitude gain.
-You can use it for many different scenarios such as cross country navigation, finding a tent in festival after a lot of drinking, etc.
+You can use it for many different scenarios such as cross country navigation, finding a tent in festival, etc.

 Its features include:
 * Saving waypoints